Monday, April 29, 2024

 I'm not really sure why it's limited to just medium-sized creatures.
 The necromancer should be able to clone a dragon, if they can get access to some of its flesh.
 Why not?
 Can't make a big enough urn?

 The 120-day gestation period and expensive material components do beg the question as to why this is any better than, say, revivifyraise dead, or resurrection.
 My guess is that it's because all of those spells require an intact body, and clone does not.
 True resurrection, which also doesn't require a body, is a 9th-level spell, so clone (an 8th-level spell) comes earlier.
 Plus, it's just cool and weird.
-Any self-respecting wizard of mine (it's a wizard-only spell, barring bards' Magical Secrets) is going to have one of these bad boys lined up at all times at this point in a campaign.
+Any self-respecting wizard of mine (it's a wizard-only spell, barring bards' Magical Secrets) is going to have one of these bad boys lined up at all times during the late stages of a campaign.

 But wait - as is often the case, the AD&D version of this spell is way cooler.
 From 2e: